 The Psychology of Pokemon Go

-Learn the psychological secrets of Pokémon Go’s success!
+Learn the psychological secrets of Pokemon Go’s success!

 1. Nostalgia from a childhood brand:

-Pokemon is a brand that has been established and has grown across multiple entertainment categories for over 20 years.
+Pokemon is a brand that has grown across multiple entertainment categories for over 20 years.
 This provided Pokemon with the opportunity to target an existing and passionate audience of players who grew up in the 1990’s and wanted to indulge in an old obsession.
 This instantly helped Pokemon Go establish itself on a new platform (smartphones and tablets) and created the conditions for the game to spread through social networks to a more diverse and younger audiences.

 The desire for adventure and escapism is just one of a number of implicit psychological goals that motivate brand choice.
 Using the latest research from psychology and neuroscience marketing consultant Phil Barden has identified 6 key psychological goals that brands can be perceived to meet.
 The extent to which people perceive that a brand will fully meet certain psychological goals that they find compelling will help determine which one they choose.

-Learning: Leverage brand equity by targeting existing engaged customers to give you a head start to building your app store presence.
+Leverage brand equity by targeting existing engaged customers to give you a head start to building your app store presence.
 Ensure brand communications target appropriate psychological goals that can help generate a strong emotional response to your game or product.

 2. Herd mentality: